FindoraNetwork/findora-ethereum/CONTRIBUTING.md

 All interactions with this project follow our [Code of Conduct][code-of-conduct].
 By participating, you are expected to honor this code.
-Violators can be banned from further participation in this project, or potentially all Coinbase projects.
+Violators can be banned from further participation in this project, or potentially all Findora projects.

 [code-of-conduct]: https://github.com/coinbase/code-of-conduct